Fact Checked

 Chlorella can filter toxins and heavy metals from the body, but it must come from a safe and tested source to be free of contaminants.
 Chlorella comes from the sea and may come into contact with harmful substances, so make sure the chlorella you buy comes from reputable sources.

-At Ensō Superfoods, we aim to help you optimize your healthy eating habits without working hard.
-We understand that most of us lead busy lives, and despite our best intentions, our diets are not always ideal.
-That is why we have developed Ensō Supergreens, a supplement that helps you get all the goodness from chlorella, spirulina, kale, and barley grass every single day.
+At Live it Up, we understand that most of us lead busy lives, and despite our best intentions, our diets are not always ideal.
+That is why we have developed Super Greens, a supplement that helps you get all the goodness from chlorella, spirulina, kale, barley grass, and more superfoods every single day.

-We use only high-quality, certified organic ingredients to help you look and feel your best.
-It’s simple – just one scoop of Supergreens dissolved in water or added to a shake gives you all the nutrients you need to live your best life.
+We use only high-quality, all-natural ingredients to help you look and feel your best.
+It’s simple—just one scoop of Super Greens dissolved in water or added to a shake has the nutrients you need to live your best life.

 Frequently Asked Questions on Chlorella

-Chlorella supplements are a great way of optimizing your daily diet.
-High-quality supplements like Ensō Supergreens ensure your body gets all the essential nutrients it needs every single day.
+Chlorella supplements are a great way of optimizing your daily diet and ensuring your body gets all the essential nutrients it needs every single day.

-The best way to introduce a new element into your diet is to start slowly and watch for any adverse reactions.
+The best way to introduce a new element into your diet is to talk to your doctor, start slowly, and watch for any adverse reactions.
 Make sure you check the packaging of your chlorella supplement and stick to the recommended dosage.

 Leave a comment